The 30 Best Sitcoms on Netflix [Fall 2019]

 One of quite a few shows picked up by Netflix for international distribution, only to be billed as a Netflix original, Crashing is a comedy-drama from Britain that follows the lives of four twenty-somethings in England, living together as property guardians in an unused hospital, affording cheaper rent by promising to keep the building safe and following certain guidelines brought on by their agreement.
 The show was originally conceived as two plays by creator Phoebe Waller-Bridge, who also stars in the show as Lulu, and ran for six episodes in 2016 before being brought to Netflix later that year in the United States.
 Waller-Bridge has since moved onto creating and starring in Fleabag for Amazon, and considering that show is in the middle of production on a planned second season, we wouldn’t expect Crashing to come back anytime soon.
 The show should also not be confused with the US-based show of the same name, which airs on HBO and stars Pete Holmes.

 The original One Day at a Time ran for nine years from 1975 to 1984, and was developed by TV legend Norman Lear (and created by Whitney Blake and Allan Manings).
 When Gloria Calderon Kellett and Mike Royce decided to recreate the original sitcom for Netflix, they chose to rework the entire show to focus on a Latinx family consisting of single-mother Penelope (Justina Machado), her children Elena and Alex, and her mother Lydia (played by EGOT winner Rita Moreno, one of twelve people ever to manage to win all four awards).
 Together, they help Penelope manage her love life, family life, and her difficulties adjusting to normal life after being involved with the military and going back to school.
-One Day at a Time is regarded as one of the best shows on television right now.
-After three seasons, the show was cancelled by Netflix, sparking fan outrage.
+One Day at a Time is regarded as one of the best shows on television, but after the third season premiered, Netflix cancelled the show, sparking fan outrage.
 Luckily, ODaaT fans can look forward to the fourth season airing on PopTV.